occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 This will simply print each cloud event written to the event store to the console.

+Someone, either you as the client or the datastore, needs to keep track of the position that each individual subscriber has ("mySubscriptionId").
+If datastore doesn't do this automatically the subscription will implement `org.occurrent.subscription.api.blocking.PositionAwareBlockingSubscription`.
+This means that you are responsible for [keeping track of the position](#blocking-subscription-position-storage),
+so that it's possible to resume a subscription from the last known position on application restart.
+This interface also provides a mean to get the current global subscription position, by calling the `globalSubscriptionPosition` method which can be useful when subscribing for the first time. // TODO Clarify!

 ### Blocking Subscription Filters

 You can also provide a subscription filter, applied at the datastore level so that it's really efficient, if you're only interested in